 Our assumptions on the economic incidence of taxes are simple: direct taxes are born entirely by the income earner; indirect taxes are born entirely by the consumer.
 This latter assumption is not entirely appropriate if markets are not competitive, and many are not in Ghana.
-However, the extent to which monopolies or oligopolies shift indirect taxes to consumers is not clear and could be either greater or less than 100 percent, depending on the functional form of the demand function

-(Fullerton and Metcalf 1992).
+However, the extent to which monopolies or oligopolies shift indirect taxes to consumers is not clear and could be either greater or less than 100 percent, depending on the functional form of the demand function (Fullerton and Metcalf 2002).
 Since we have no information on those functional forms, we assume that 100 percent of taxes are shifted to consumers regardless of market structure.
+Appendix III discusses an alternative assumption for which we attribute only half of the incidence of indirect taxes to consumers.